rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    - doiSupplementaryDataset (LIBRARY INPUT): the DOI of the report supplementary data, if any
    - subtitle (AUTHOR INPUT): self-explanatory.
 Filled automatically by default with the network description.
      Note: you should not specify newlines in it (same for subSubtitle below)
    - sub-sub-title (AUTHOR INPUT): self-explanatory.
-This this is the (optional) sub-sub-subtitle (below the subtitle)
+This is the (optional) sub-sub-subtitle (below the subtitle)
    - strNum (LIBRARY INPUT): the Scientific Technical Report (STR) number
    - strText (LIBRARY INPUT): the STR text, displayed in the bottom of the title and 2nd page
    - subSeriesText (LIBRARY INPUT): the sub-series text, displayed under the STR text (in smaller font)